CARGO BIKE FACEOFF

 - Hydraulic disc brakes

 The Babboe City and Urban Arrow bikes are both from Holland and have that bolt-upright design that feels super safe and comfortable.
-Can be a touch wobbly at slower speeds.
 Perfect for most cyclists.

 - Bolt upright 'Dutch bike' position